Cooking Turkey with Midyett Premium Rub

 Turkey cooking things:

-You need at least a roasting pan, and I'd suggest you get a real one and not use one of the flimsy aluminum disposable guys, which may result in much sorrow in the form of burnt juices (a/k/a gravy dearth).
+You need a roasting pan, and I'd suggest you get a real one and not use one of the flimsy aluminum disposable guys, which may result in much sorrow in the form of burnt juices (a/k/a gravy dearth).

-Also, maybe go ahead and get a turkey rack.
+Go ahead and get a turkey rack.
 It holds the turkey up off the pan.
 It improves circulation, cuts cooking time, and keeps the bottom of the turkey from sticking to the pan.
 They're <$20 any number of places.
 Just get the plain old V-shaped turkey rack, unless you're making a stupidly huge bird against my advice, in which case you may need a rack with adjustable sides.

-Salting and sitting the bird
+Salt, sit, and turn the bird

 At this stage, I add about 1/3 as much Midyett Premium Rub as I've added in salt.
 There's more Rub coming later.
 I like a pretty traditional turkey flavor profile, though.
 You could go nuts with the Rub here and cut back on the other stuff if you like.